the peace destinations icon

 A Country That Measures Success in Smiles

 In Bhutan, there are no traffic lights in the capital city, crime is almost unheard of, and nature covers more than 70% of the land.
 Instead of chasing endless growth, Bhutan focuses on something far more human: peace of mind.
+It is no surprise that people often search online phrases like bhutan happiest, happiest country bhutan, or happiest place on earth bhutan when they are looking for a destination that feels different from the modern world.

 Many people travel the world searching for tranquillity.
 Yet, in Bhutan, calmness isn’t just found — it’s part of everyday life.
+For some, this even raises a deeper question: is Bhutan a good place to live?
+The answer seems to be hidden in the way the country is built around happiness rather than stress.

 The Real Reasons Behind Bhutan’s Peace